 Please complete the following sentence.

-When a taxpayer of a State or Residence sells real estate located in the State of Source, the State of Residence will usually apply the exemption method.
+When a taxpayer of a state of residence sells real estate located in the state of source, the state of residence will usually apply the exemption method.

 2.3 Double Taxation Issues and Double Tax Relief in Practice

-Double taxation occurs when different national tax jurisdictions tax the same person in the same or similar manner on account of the same tax object for the same period.
+Double taxation occurs when different national tax jurisdictions levy a tax on the same person in the same or similar manner on account of the same tax object for the same period.
 The taxation overlaps because one state taxes the total income of the resident taxpayer and the other state taxes the income originating from its domestic territory, including non-residents.
-The reason for this is the parallel taxation of an economic transaction both according to the source principle in the country of the source of income and with the world-wide income in the country of residence of the taxpayer.
+The reason for this is the parallel taxation of an economic transaction, both according to the source principle in the country of the source of income and with the world-wide income in the country of residence of the taxpayer.

 In addition to the same tax object, the concept of double taxation further requires that the same person is subject to a similar tax for the same tax period due to different national tax jurisdictions.

-The prerequisites for conceptual (so-called legal) double taxation are therefore:
+Therefore, the prerequisites for conceptual (so-called legal) double taxation are:

-different national tax jurisdictions,
+different national tax jurisdictions

-Identity of the taxpayer,
+identity of the taxpayer

-Identity of the object of taxation,
+identity of the object of taxation

-Identity of the type of tax,
+identity of the type of tax

-Identity of the tax period.
+identity of the tax period

 In the context of legal double taxation, a distinction is further made between effective and virtual double taxation.
-Effective double taxation occurs when one and the same tax subject is actually claimed by several international tax authorities.
+Effective double taxation occurs when the same tax subject is actually claimed by several international tax authorities.
 Virtual double taxation occurs when such a claim is possible without actually taking place.

-It is in the interest of the states to avoid double taxation, as it can hinder international economic trade and thus the development of economic prosperity in the states involved.
+It is in the interest of states to avoid double taxation, as this can hinder international economic trade and development of economic prosperity in the states involved.
 On the other hand, care must be taken not to lose the tax entitlement of the individual state through ill-considered tax exemptions or uncoordinated standardization.
-This conflict of objectives must be solved by international tax law in the best possible way and possibly on the grounds of a broad international consensus.
+This conflict of objectives must be solved by international tax law in the best possible way and preferably on the grounds of a broad international consensus.

-The starting point is the principle of sovereignty that characterizes every independent state, according to which it is up to each state to decide which principles it will use to regulate substantive international law through formal national law, and whether and how it will conclude treaties with other states.
-There is no such thing like an “international tax world order” that would be binding for all countries in the world.
+The starting point is the principle of sovereignty that characterizes every independent state.
+Through national laws, each state determines the principles on which to base and regulate substantive international law and whether and how it enters into treaties with other states.
+There is no “international tax world order” that is binding for all countries around the world.

 Many countries have included regulations in their national tax laws that aim at avoiding or at least mitigating double taxation.
 We call these measures unilateral measures.
-Apart from that, double taxation treaties always include specific rules on double taxation, which is small wonder because this is the first and foremost aim of such treaties.
-The treaties that follow the OECD Model Convention rely on the so-called exemption method (Article 23A OECD Model Convention) and the so-called credit method (Article 23B OECD Model Convention).
+Apart from that, double taxation treaties always include specific rules on double taxation, which is not surprising because this is the first and foremost aim of such treaties.
+The treaties that follow the OECD Model Convention rely on the exemption method (Article 23A, OECD Model Convention) and the credit method (Article 23B, OECD Model Convention).

 Exemption Method